 As an early stage corporation, the Company does not own any properties with established Mineral Reserves and has no operating revenues and is unable to self-finance its operations.
-Accordingly, the main source of future funds presently available to the Company is through the issuance of share capital.
+Accordingly, barring a transaction resulting from the partner search process referred to above, the main source of future funds presently available to the Company is through the issuance of share capital.
 Additional funding will also be required for the potential future construction of infrastructure and facilities for the Chvaletice Manganese Project.
 The ability of the Company to arrange such equity financings will depend principally upon prevailing market conditions and the business performance of the Company.
-The Company's ability to continue as a going concern is substantially dependent on its ability to raise funds through the issuance of shares.
+The Company's ability to continue as a going concern for at least the next twelve months is substantially dependent on its ability to raise additional funds through the issuance of shares and/or securing a strategic partner.
 Such funding may not be available when needed, if at all, or be available on terms favourable to the Company and its shareholders.
 Failure to obtain such additional financing could result in a delay, indefinite postponement or curtailment of further evaluation and development of the Company's principal property and could result in material adjustments to the carrying values of assets.